There are no uninteresting subjects. There are only uninterested people.—GK Chesterton

 You raise the self-esteem of the speaker by demonstrating interest in what he or she is saying.
 You will always win by raising the self-esteem of the speaker.
 Self-esteem is the number one prerequisite to personal productivity.
 If that person is important to you, listen to him or her.
 When you listen, you say, “You are important to me.”
 What that person is saying is important to him or her; therefore, it is important for us to listen.
 Think of a recent time that you were especially affected by someone listening to you, or remember how you felt as a child when someone really listened.

-Finally, effective communicators are listeners who realize that everyone is an expert in some area in which the rest of us are ignorant.
+Finally, effective listeners realize that everyone is an expert in some area in which the rest of us are ignorant.
 Everyone has his or her own genius.
 The effective listener discovers and profits from the genius in others.
 Become a constructively selfish listener and recognize that you can gain something from what a person says at least 80 percent of the time.
 Listen for what is valuable to you.
 As Lyman Steil says, “Ask, ‘What’s in it for me?’ and look for the Value Moment of Listening.”
 Eighty percent of the time you will discover something of value.

-Immediately after my communication workshop Mary took a limousine to the airport.
+Immediately after the workshop Mary took a limousine to the airport.
 Skeptical that she would gain anything from anyone who spoke to her, she particularly doubted that the elderly limousine driver might offer anything of value.
 After all, she was a well-placed executive and had more knowledge than most people.
 But she decided to ask the driver if she could sit up front and speak with him.
 She used all of the skills she had practiced in the workshop in an attempt to draw him out.
 She asked the appropriate questions in the correct manner and used her “power listening” skills to direct the conversation toward what was of value.
 He told his stories as she listened.

 Ten days later my telephone rang, and Mary excitedly told me what she had learned from the driver.
 “But,” she gushed, “I didn’t call to tell you that we can learn something from almost everybody.
 You already know that.
 I had to call because a florist just came to my office with an arrangement of flowers from the limousine driver.
 And . . .
 “At this point her voice broke, and she had difficulty getting out what she wanted to say.
 “And . . . with the flowers came this note, ‘Dear Mrs. B. thank you for giving me one of the most wonderful mornings of my life!'”
 Mary was learning the benefits of effective listening.